 San Jose home prices are not only among the most expensive in California, but San Jose real estate also consistently ranks among the most expensive in America.

 San Jose is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, San Jose is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in San Jose who work in office and administrative support (11.29%), management occupations (10.97%), and sales jobs (10.59%).
+There are especially a lot of people living in San Jose who work in management occupations (11.10%), office and administrative support (10.96%), and sales jobs (10.36%).

 Also of interest is that San Jose has more people living here who work in computers and math than 95% of the places in the US.

 San Jose is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 San Jose is an extremely ethnically-diverse city.
 The people who call San Jose home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of San Jose residents report their race to be White, followed by Asian.
+The greatest number of San Jose residents report their race to be Asian, followed by White.
 San Jose also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.08% of the city’s residents.
-Important ancestries of people in San Jose include Irish, Italian, English, and Portuguese.
+People of Hispanic or Latino origin account for 32.94% of the city’s residents.
+Important ancestries of people in San Jose include Irish, English, Italian, and European.

 The most common language spoken in San Jose is English.
 Other important languages spoken here include Spanish and Vietnamese.